Alessandro-Magrini/Medbetareg/README.md

 ```
 where 'path_to_file' is the directory containing the file 'Medbetareg_1.0.tar.gz'.

-If you find any bug, please write to <alessandro.magrini@outlook.com> (Alessandro Magrini)
+If you find any bug, please write to <alessandro.magrini@unifi.it> (Alessandro Magrini)

 Below, you find the code to replicate the results in the article.
 _________________________________________________________________